TangentFoxy/github.io-podcasts/ReadMe.md

 - `episodes_list`: *Should* be an array, listing episodes in order by title.
 (In Lua, arrays/objects are interchangeable.
 If you ever delete an episode, this will turn into an object addressed by integers instead of being an array.)
+- `next_episode_number`: Integer.
+To handle possibility of missing episodes.